joxer/Oggetto/README.md

 # Oggetto
-Oggetto is Reed-Solomon applied to files to resiliency
+Oggetto is Reed-Solomon applied to an object storage system to offer resiliency and high availability of data

-This is intended to be an high level library based on top of reed-solomon-erasure The library want to:
+This is intended to be an high level library based on top of reed-solomon-erasure rust library

+The object storage system want to:

 - Create an high way of managing the File structure and Chunk structure as an object storage system
 - Abstract the lower level of file manage problem, so that the chunks/blocks/files can stay on remote/local/network storage